transcom/mymove-docs/docs/adrs/0078-develop-strategy-for-ensuring-code-test-coverage.md

 * `+` *Provides a way to override failures with a commit*
 * `-` *Blocks PRs unnecessarily*
 * `-` *Difficult to determine whether failures are legitimate*

+### *The Happo Approach*

+Our approach to Happo changes is currently the following: the Happo PR check is not a required check, but it reports failures and includes an easily-accessible link on the PR to Happo diffs which provide context around visual changes.
+Something similar could be implemented for code coverage checks with the following steps:
+1. Make the code coverage checks optional so that failures do not block a PR
+2. Generate a link automatically on the PR (perhaps through a comment) that provides more context behind the failure (including, but not limited to, the go-coverage.html artifact generated in circle-ci)

+This strategy acknowleges that while a required coverage check seems to strictly ensure a lower coverage limit, scenarios 2 and 3 may often result in coverage decreases set manually when folks reset the limit.
+It also acknowledges that understanding code coverage and creating rules around it is difficult to do automatically and thus leaves enforcement entirely to PR creators and reviewers.

+* `+` *Low-medium effort*
+* `+` *Provides a way to maintain high test coverage*
+* `+` *Does not unnecessarily block PRs*
+* `+` *Provides easily-accessible context behind coverage decreases, at least with server coverage*
+* `-` *Requires a cultural enforcement of coverage maintenance*